fadhlifadh/Automatidata/README.md

 The NYC Taxi and Limousine Commission data came from [NYC.gov](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The data recorded in this case study has 22,699 rows with 18 features.
-The features included the information of vendor, pickup and dropoff time, amount of tip as well as fare amount etc. From exploratory data analysis (EDA) activity, a lot of outliers mainly on the amount of fare feature have been elimated in order to come up with a more reasonable data for modelling purpose.
+The features included the information of vendor, pickup and dropoff time, amount of tip as well as fare amount etc. From exploratory data analysis (EDA) activity, a lot of outliers mainly on the amount of fare feature have been ellimated in order to come up with a more reasonable data for modelling purpose.
 Some of the features which we think were redundant were dropped,

 ## Modeling and Evaluation